Blogs are synonymous with online content.

-Blogs are synonymous today with online content.
-The original home of material, they stand out as some of the most popular and widely used forms of online information out there.
+They stand out as some of the most popular and widely used formats for online information today.

 But, here’s a million dollar question: how do you write them?